derekdylu/EMverse/README.md

 The API binds to loopback by default.
 Changing `HOST` to a public interface is an explicit deployment decision.
 Before doing so, add infrastructure-level request rate limiting, TLS, logging with sensitive-data filtering, database least-privilege controls, backup and restore procedures, abuse moderation, and a deployment-specific CORS allowlist.

 Do not put `ADMIN_TOKEN` in the frontend or any `VITE_` variable: Vite embeds those values in public browser assets.

-## Contributing and security

-See [CONTRIBUTING.md](CONTRIBUTING.md) for the development workflow.
-Report security concerns according to [SECURITY.md](SECURITY.md), not in a public issue.

 ## License